Netflix/lemur/docs/administration.rst

 .. data:: ENTRUST_CROSS_SIGNED_RSA
     :noindex:

         This is optional.
-Entrut provides support for cross-signed subCAS.
+Entrust provides support for cross-signed subCAS.
 One can set ENTRUST_CROSS_SIGNED_RSA to the respective cross-signed subCA PEM, such as L1K, Lemur will replace the retrieved subCA with ENTRUST_CROSS_SIGNED_RSA.

 Verisign Issuer Plugin